Finding array item combinations for large arrays is complex

 use

-- If you are looking for multiple combinations that match a certain criterion, skip non-matching combinations early, i.e. don't store them in the accumulator array.
+- If you are looking for multiple permutations that match a certain criterion, skip non-matching permutations early, i.e. don't store them in the accumulator array.